Understanding Radioactivity Harm Thresholds (in plain English)

 It Doesn’t Matter Who They Are

 No matter who they are – this is a horrible One-Sided Deal.
-Our Museum is NOT “Leased” because We Get No Money from them – Its Just a Give Away to a Secret Group with No Guarantee of anything.
+Our Museum is NOT “Leased” because We, as the City, Get No Money from them – Its Just a Give Away to a Secret Group with No Guarantee of anything.

 What we do know about them is —